AndrewManchester/ConwayAgain/README.md

 The response to cell clicks is a little sluggish and gets slower as you increase the grid size.

-If you export to CodeSandbox.io you will quickly have a demo.
+There is a link on the right of this page to a CodeSandbox.io demo

 Bulma has been used for the html.
 Could be improved.